 4. Set Goals for Yourself

 Whether you want to accomplish many things or just a few, writing down your goals for the upcoming school year can help you stay focused and positive.
 It may seem difficult to come up with ideas at first, so here’s a website with examples to get you started.
-Refering back to these goals throughout the school year and adding to the list can foster a sense of responsibility, confidence, and accomplishment.
+Referring back to these goals throughout the school year and adding to the list can foster a sense of responsibility, confidence, and accomplishment.

 5. Check in with Your Advisor or Teacher(s)